appcanary/crustacean/README.md

   (:migration-dir "migrations/user"))
 ```

 A string specifiying the directory to store migrations in.
-It will be a subdirectory of `PROJECTROOT/resources`, and will be created if it doesn't exist when you generate your first migration.
+It has to be a subdirectory of `PROJECTROOT/resources`, and will be created if it doesn't exist when you generate your first migration.

 ## `:fields`